hiagoisoppo/api-blog/README.md

 ## <summary  id="http">:calling: Using HTTP requests to use the API</summary>
   - Access a platform of your choice to make HTTP requests, such as [ThunderClient](https://www.thunderclient.com/) or [Insomnia](https://insomnia.rest/).
-  - Import the valid HTTP request file for your platform from the `httpClientFiles` folder.
+  - Import the valid HTTP request file for your platform from the `requestCollection` folder.
   - Now you can test this API.